exceptional/exceptional/README.markdown

 3. run 'exceptional install <api-key>' using the api-key for your app from http://getexceptional.com

 ### Exceptional also supports your rack, sinatra and plain ruby apps

-For more information please check out <http://getexceptional.com> or our docs site at <http://docs.getexceptional.com>
+For more information check out our docs site <http://docs.getexceptional.com>

 Copyright © 2008, 2009 Contrast.